I spent 16 years working in retail loss prevention and I am Wicklander-Zulawski-certified to interview dishonest retail employees.

 What happens when you're caught stealing from Target or Walmart?

 Big-box Asset Protection Departments won't usually press charges against people under age 7 or over age 70.
 If you're caught, they might ask you sign an agreement not to enter the store again (they "ban" you).
 The first time a 16-year-old gets caught stealing, they will most likely be asked to return the merchandise and leave the store.
 If you're under 16, they must release you to a parent or guardian.
 If your parents can't be reached, then LP will call the police to come get you, so keep that in mind.

 Would You Shoplift?

-Please be advised.
-I am not an attorney and I do not dispense legal advice.
-All I can offer you is my professional opinion, based on what you tell me.
-If you've been caught shoplifting, please consult a lawyer as soon as possible to discuss your case.
+The information in this article should not be used as legal advice.
+If you've been caught shoplifting, consult a lawyer as soon as possible to discuss your case.